gupta-siddhartha/PLUTOv4.2-CRHD/README.md

 -----------------

 EOS                           IDEAL

 ENTROPY_SWITCH                NO

 CR_FLUID                      NO   <== New

 THERMAL_CONDUCTION            NO

 VISCOSITY                     NO

 CR_DIFFUSION                  NO   <== New

 ROTATING_FRAME                NO

 -------------

 >>Step 4:
+EOS must be  IDEAL

+>>Step 5:
 In CR_FLUID section, you may find three options:

 a.
 NO
 b.
 NC_PdV_TOTENG
 c.
 NC_DCR_TOTENG

 Set CR_FLUID to "NC_PdV_TOTENG", which is reported as "unplit-pdv (Et+Ecr)" method in Gupta, Sharma, Mignone 2021.
 NC_DCR_TOTENG option is NOT recommended, to be removed in future release.

 Once you choose "EOS   IDEAL" and "CR_FLUID  NC_PdV_TOTENG" then type <enter>.
-Note that EOS must be  IDEAL.

->>Step 5:
+>>Step 6:

 It will ask
 >> User-defined Parameters <<
 Here you must name one parameter as "Pcr_Shock".
 0             Pcr_Shock

 <enter>

->>Step 6: Other steps such as makefile selection are identical to without CR case.
+>>Step 7: Other steps such as makefile selection are identical to without CR case.

-Step 7: Once you click on "Quit", open pluto.ini.
+Step 8: Once you click on "Quit", open pluto.ini.
 Here you will find "Pcr_Shock            0" at the end.
 This set CR pressure fraction "w_{cr}" at shock (see Eq 18 of Gupta, Sharma, Mignone 2021).
 If you do not wish to use this parameter leave it as '0'.

->> Step 8: Open init.c.
+>> Step 9: Open init.c.
 Add the following line
-v[PRS] == whatever.
+v[PRS] == ...

->> Step 9: Open init.c.
 Adiabatic index of CRs can be set as g_gammacr = 4/3.
 Default is 4/3 which stands for the relativistic gas.